BOARD & STAFF

 INTERIM EXECUTIVE DIRECTOR

-After over a year in program support roles, including operating as Associate Director since Spring 2020, Kerri Stebbins is stepping into the role of Interim Executive Director to help support MAHC’s steady growth.
+After over a year in program support roles, including operating as Associate Director since Spring of 2020, Kerri Stebbins stepped into the role of Interim Executive Director to help support MAHC’s steady growth.
 A Northwest native with lifelong family ties to Idaho, Kerri holds a B.A. in English Literature from Eastern Washington University, is a certified Wilderness First Responder, and a nonprofit manager for Endless Trails—a 501(c)3 centered on trail work and sustainable trail use.
 She’s also a local artist and writer making art for wild places via Little Orange Tent Art.
 Kerri’s extensive and varied work and volunteer experience includes years in both the nonprofit and for-profit sectors—featuring project and program management, small and large-scale event planning, volunteer recruitment, bookkeeping, corporate office management, copywriting, website management, grant-writing + grant administration, as well as marketing and social media management.
 An avid endurance swimmer and hiker, Kerri is thrilled to be a part of the MAHC team, and to be able to use her skills, passion, and experience to help facilitate the MAHC’s mission of increasing access to the arts for West Central Mountain residents, and beyond.

 email + phone